KRR-Oxford/Guarded-saturation-experiments/README.md

 transformations,
 - `FTGD_NB` is the number of full TGDs in the input after HNF and VNF transformations,
-- `SUBSUMED` is the number of the subsumed TGD during the GSat process,
+- `SUBSUMED` is the number of the subsumed TGDs during the GSat process,
 - `NEW_FTGD_NB` is the number of derived full TGDs during the GSat process,
 - `NEW_NFTGD_NB` is the number of derived non full TGDs during the GSat process,